 Seven Michigan St football players charged in tunnel melee

-ANN ARBOR, Mich. – Seven Michigan State football players are charged in the postgame melee in Michigan Stadium’s tunnel last month, according to a statement Wednesday from the Washtenaw County Prosecutor’s Office.
+ANN ARBOR, Mich.
+(AP) Seven Michigan State football players have been charged in the postgame melee in Michigan Stadium's tunnel last month, according to a statement Wednesday from the Washtenaw County Prosecutor's Office.

-No. 3 Michigan plays rival No. 2 Ohio State on the road Saturday a few hours before the Spartans close out their regular-season at No. 11 Penn State, and needing a win to become bowl eligible.
+No Michigan players are facing charges, which were announced ahead of the final regular-season games.
+No. 3 Michigan plays rival No. 2 Ohio State on the road Saturday with the Big Ten East Division title at stake.
+A few hours later, the Spartans close the season out at No. 11 Penn State, needing a win to become bowl eligible.

 Scuffles broke out in the Michigan Stadium tunnel on Oct.
 29 after the then-No. 4 Wolverines beat the Spartans 29-7.
 Social media posts showed Michigan State players pushing, punching and kicking Michigan's Ja'Den McBurrows in and near a hallway that doesn't lead to either locker room.
 Brown, Grose and Young are seen on video getting physical with McBurrows.